Reading at Montpelier

 We aim to share books at every opportunity.
 Children never grow tired of listening to a good story or poem and all class teachers are heartened and motivated by this.
 Every term, each class chooses an author to explore.
 This inspires children and encourages them to appreciate the wealth of quality literature available.
 Each year, some classes are chosen to help test books for The Red House Book Awards.
 This is an opportunity to discover some of the best new children’s authors and books.

-At Montpelier, we place a high importance on children reading at home.
+At Montpelier, we place a high importance on all children reading at home.
 Books are taken home so that parents can help by listening to and reading with their children.
 This is an expectation as children who read regularly at home are more likely to become independent and successful readers.

 As the children start on their reading journey, they choose books from a selection of colour-banded texts.
 These texts get progressively more challenging as they work their way through the colours.
 At Montpelier, we do not use one reading scheme.
 Our children have the opportunity to read books from a range of schemes enabling them to experience as vast a range of texts as possible.
 These schemes include Collins Big Cat, Oxford Reading Tree, Heinemann Storyworld, Pearson Bug Club, Usborne plus many more.